 Substance abuse counselors use their knowledge and skills to help individuals during their recovery process from addictions or behavior problems.
-They usually work in group settings, though they can also conduct individual counseling sessions.
+They usually work in group settings, although they can also conduct individual counseling sessions.
 The required training varies as each state has its own educational requirements for licensure.
 Some counselors receive on-the-job training and only need to possess a high school diploma and certification.
-Others must earn a certificate, undergraduate degree or graduate degree.
-Counselors who pursue formal education receive hands-on training through a supervised internship, which is designed to meet state licensure or certification requirements.
+Others must earn a certificate or an undergraduate or graduate degree.
+Counselors who pursue formal education receive hands-on training through a supervised internships, which are designed to meet state licensure or certification requirements.

 |Other Requirements||State licensure and/or certification|

 |Projected Job Growth||22% from 2014-2024 for substance abuse and behavioral disorder counselors*|

 |Median Salary (2015)||$39,980 annually for substance abuse and behavioral disorder counselors*|

 Individuals interested in becoming substance abuse counselors are urged to check their state's licensure requirements, since educational prerequisites vary greatly by state.
 According to the U.S. Bureau of Labor Statistics (www.bls.gov), some states require students only complete a high school diploma and obtain certification to become licensed substance abuse counselors.
 Other states require a master's degree.

 Students entering an educational program in substance abuse counseling must have graduated from high school or earned their GED prior to enrollment.
 Programs can lead to a certificate or degree ranging from associate's to master's.
 All students should have a desire to help people and their families through the recovery process.
 Additional prerequisites might be necessary depending on the degree level being pursued.